AdamK2003/bad-keyboard/README.md

 # bad-keyboard

- Arduino keyboard thingy inspired by [this Twitter thread](https://twitter.com/Foone/status/1207892434706825216)
+ Arduino keyboard thingy inspired by [this Twitter thread](https://twitter.com/Foone/status/1207892434706825216).
+Requires HoodLoader2.
+Flash the `328` sketch to the ATmega328 and the `16u2` sketch to the ATmega16u2.

 ## Hardware requirements